kagzouli/StationDemoProject/README.md

 This directory contains all the jenkins pipeline to build, push image into custom or standard docker registry  and deploy the project using docker-compose.

-## kubernetes
+## kubernetesaws

-This directory contains the template to start kubernetes pod and service for the project.
+This directory contains the template to start kubernetes helm ArgoCD for the project in AWS.
 We have an helm directory and in the future a argocd directory

 ## terraformaws